 Board and Batten Wall Tutorial (on textured walls!)

 Looking for a fun weekend project that you can start and finish in just a few hours?
 Create an accent wall of board and batten!
-This tutorial of how to install board and batten wall makes it so simple!
+This how to install board and batten wall tutorial makes it so simple!
 I even show you an easy way to add board and batten on textured walls.

 Thank you to DAP for sponsoring this post!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-When I was planning the design of our modern farmhouse nursery, I knew I wanted to add an accent wall of some sort.
 You guys know how much I love shiplap.
 We’ve installed a faux shiplap wall in our bathroom and made a plywood shiplap wall in our living room at our last house.
-I considered doing shiplap in the nursery, but wanted to try something new.
-So I decided on adding board and batten!

 I absolutely love how the feature wall turned out.
 It adds so much to the room!
 I can’t wait to show you just how easy it was to add board and batten in this simple tutorial!